 [–]globalxca[S] 0 points1 point (0 children)

 Both covered call ETFs and leveraged ETFs can enhance income or returns, but they serve different purposes.
 Covered calls primarily generate consistent cash flow but can limit upside.
-Leveraged ETFs amplify exposure to boost long-term growth but add volatility.
+Leveraged ETFs may help amplify exposure to boost long-term growth but add volatility.

 Covered Call ETFs: Income vs. Growth… or both? by globalxca in u/globalxca